9beach/mpv-config/README.md

 ![img](https://github.com/cyl0/ModernX/blob/main/preview.png?raw=true)

 I added a simple function on the original code.
 In idle state, it shows a qoute about writing and art.
-You can copy the text (with `SmartCopyPaste.lua`), and add your favorites to `writing-quotes` file.
+You can copy the text (with `copy-and-paste.lua` or your own key binding), and add your favorites to `writing-quotes` file.

 ![img](writing-quotes.png)